 Please record your equipment identification information below for future reference.
 This information can be found on your machine nameplate.

 Product

 Model Number

 Code Number or Date Code

 Serial Number

 Date Purchased

 Where Purchased

-Whenever you request replacement parts or information on this equipment, always supply the information you have recorded above.
-The code number is especially important when identifying the correct replacement parts.
+Whenever you request replacement parts or information on this equipment, always supply the information you

 On-Line Product Registration